-No, neither the Fund or the Master Fund have a designated reference benchmark in order to meet their sustainable investment objectives.
-Both the Fund and the Master Fund are actively managed within and subject to their respective investment strategy.
+No, the Fund does not have a designated reference benchmark in order to meet its sustainable investment objective.
+The Fund is actively managed.

 Where can I find more product specific information online?

 More product-specific information can be found on the website: